PedroBern/django-graphql-auth/docs/quickstart.md

 }
 ```

-There is actually a new user, but it is not active yet.
-We still need to activate the account.
+There is actually a new user, but it is not verified yet.

 Save the ``id`` of the new user, so we can query it later.

 Go to your console and note the email that has been sent.
-Should be two outputs,
-html and plain text formats.
+Should be two outputs, html and plain text formats.

 Save the token from the url, something like this:

 ```bash
 eyJ1c2VybmFtZSI6Im5ld191c2VyIiwiYWN0aW9uIjoiYWN0aXZhdGlvbiJ9:1isoSr:CDwK_fjBSxWj3adC-X16wqzv-Mw
 ```

+---

 ### Account Verification